sunshine69/loteus-scripts/README.md

 If all good then you will be auto login the initial user `loteus` running a simple icewm window manager.

 The initial password of user loteus is `1q2w3e`.

+Note that user loteus is meant to be a media player user.
+This user does not have sudo or admin right.
+In order to login and setup your initial system or install it into your hard disk you should login using the user `admin`.
+The initial password for `admin` is `q1w2e3`.

 By default, it will log you in an icewm windows session.
 You can change the session at the GDM3 login screen though to boot to a standard Ubuntu 22 gnome desktop which then no longer be a thin OS anymore :).